Tri-Rail: 2023present: Livery redesign and MiamiCentral service

 A sign at MiamiCentral displays Tri-Rail.
 This station includes direct connections to Brightline, Metrorail, and Metromover, as well as being part of a mixed-use complex.

 In the first quarter of 2023, the South Florida Regional Transportation Authority (SFRTA) reported a 25% increase in Tri-Rail ridership, surpassing 350,000 riders for the first time in three years.
-To meet the demand, the SFRTA began an overhaul process with their Brookville locomotives, which is anticipated to be completed by 2025, and received a federal grant that will allow the replacement of a third of the aging fleet of railcars with new ones, which are expected to start service in the coming years.
+To meet the demand, the SFRTA began an overhaul process with their Brookville locomotives, which was anticipated to be completed by 2025, and received a federal grant that will allow the replacement of a third of the aging fleet of railcars with new ones, which are expected to start service in the coming years.
 In addition, the SFRTA created a new livery design, which debuted in time for the Tri-Rail service into MiamiCentral.

 Tri-Rail service to MiamiCentral (Tri-Rail Downtown Miami Link) began service on January 13, 2024.
 The station, which is also a mixed-use complex, is located in Downtown Miami and includes direct access to Brightline as well as Miami-Dade Transit services.
 The initial service consists of a shuttle service between Metrorail Transfer station and MiamiCentral, but a MiamiCentral Express train has since been added, running from MiamiCentral to West Palm Beach station.
 To continue traveling north or south, a transfer is required.
 It marks the first time Tri-Rail trains use Florida East Coast's trackage for service.
 Tri-Rail trains switch to the FEC's Little River Branch on the Iris Connection south of Metrorail Transfer station and head east to the FEC mainline, where they turn south and head to Downtown Miami.
 Tri-Rail trains began testing the corridor on June 19, 2023.
 The total cost of accommodating Tri-Rail trains in MiamiCentral was about $70 million.

 With the Brightline extension to Orlando, the company has indicated that their trains have reached capacity, especially during peak commute time along the Southeast Florida region.
 As a result of this, Brightline proposed for the SFRTA to facilitate a express between the West Palm Beach station and MiamiCentral, with few stops in between.
 This would be similar to the route Brightline currently services in Southeast Florida.
-On May 31, 2024, the SFRTA announced that the new weekday rush hour express train, with stops at Boca Raton, Fort Lauderdale Airport, and Metrorail Transfer, which began service on July 1, 2024.
+On May 31, 2024, the SFRTA announced that the new weekday rush-hour express train, with stops at Boca Raton, Fort Lauderdale Airport, and Metrorail Transfer, which began service on July 1, 2024.